khuongnguyen232/GetYoutube/README.md

 + Allowed User to comment on the Video once logged in
 + Added Reply Comments for each user comment
 + Fixed minor bugs

+## Update#4 (06/17/2020)
++ Remove the home page, now the site will direct to Youtube page directly
++ Improve mobile responsive design experience